Tom Horn: Scout

 After the war, Horn used what he earned to build his own ranch in his return to Aravaipa Canyon in Arizona.
-His ranch consisted of 100 cattle and 26 horses, and he also laid claim in the Deer Creek Mining District near the canyon.
+His ranch consisted of 100 cattle and 26 horses, and he also claimed property in the Deer Creek Mining District near the canyon.
 However, it was short-lived, as cattle thieves stormed his ranch one night and stole all his stock, resulting in a tremendous loss and bankruptcy for Horn.
 This incident marked the start of Horn's hatred and disdain for thieves, which led to his entering the profession of range detective.

 Detective, lawman, and gun for hire

 Horn wandered and took jobs as a prospector, ranch hand, and rodeo contestant, but he is most notorious for being hired by numerous cattle companies as a cowboy and hired gun to watch over their cattle and kill any suspected rustlers.
 Horn developed his own means to fight thieves: "I would simply take the calf and such things as that stopped the stealing.
 I had more faith in getting the calf than in courts".
 If he thought a man was guilty of stealing cattle and had been fairly warned, Horn said that he would shoot the thief and would not feel "one shred of remorse".

 Horn often gave a warning first to those he suspected of rustling and was said to have been a "tremendous presence" whenever he was in the vicinity.
 Fergie Mitchell, a rancher on the North Laramie River, described Horn's reputation: "I saw him ride by.
 He didn't stop, but went straight on up the creek in plain sight of everyone.
 All he wanted was to be seen, as his reputation was so great that his presence in a community had the desired effect.
 Within a week, three settlers in the neighborhood sold their holdings and moved out.
 That was the end of cattle rustling on the North Laramie".

 Later, Horn took part in the Pleasant Valley War between cattlemen and sheepmen in Arizona.
 Historians have not established for which side he worked, and both sides suffered several killings for which no known suspects were ever identified.
 Horn worked on a ranch owned by Robert Bowen, where he became one of the prime suspects in the disappearance of Mart Blevins in 1887.
 He claimed that throughout the war he was the "mediator" of the conflict, serving as a deputy sheriff under three famous Arizona lawmen: Buckey O'Neill, Perry Owens, and Glenn Reynolds.
 Horn also participated with Reynolds in the lynching of three suspected rustlers in August 1888.
 As a deputy sheriff, Horn drew the attention of the Pinkerton National Detective Agency owing to his tracking abilities.
 Hired by the agency in late 1889 or early 1890, he handled investigations in the Rocky Mountains of Colorado, Wyoming, and other western states, working out of the Denver office.
-He became known for his calm-under-pressure demeanor and his ability to track down anyone assigned to him.
+He became known for his calm under pressure and his ability to track down anyone assigned to him.